pagkly/Zed/Investopedia3/Predatory Pricing.md

 ### Dumping as Predatory Pricing

-There's even risk in a predatory-pricing practice known as [dumping,](https://www.investopedia.com/terms/d/dumping.asp) in which the predator attempts to conquer a new foreign market by selling goods there, at least temporarily, for less than they charge at home.
+There's even risk in a predatory-pricing practice known as [[dumping,]](https://www.investopedia.com/terms/d/dumping.asp) in which the predator attempts to conquer a new foreign market by selling goods there, at least temporarily, for less than they charge at home.
 The challenge, especially in an increasingly global market, lies in preventing the "dumped" goods from being bought abroad and resold in the lucrative home market.

-A famous cautionary tale from the early 20th century involves [dumping into the U.S. by a German cartel that controlled the European market for bromine](https://www.investopedia.com/ask/answers/09/dow-chemical-bromine-monopoly.asp), an essential ingredient in many medicines as well as a vital element to photography.
+A famous cautionary tale from the early 20th century involves [[dumping into the U.S. by a German cartel that controlled the European market for bromine]](https://www.investopedia.com/ask/answers/09/dow-chemical-bromine-monopoly.asp), an essential ingredient in many medicines as well as a vital element to photography.
 After American company Dow Chemical exported competitively priced [bromine](https://en.wikipedia.org/wiki/Bromine) to Europe, the Germans retaliated, selling bromine in the U.S. at below their manufacturing cost.

 Dow responded by simply buying the bromine stateside at the dumped price and reselling it profitably in Europe, which allowed the company to strengthen its European customer base at the expense of the German cartel.